Code-Institute-Submissions/breathe-MS2/README.md

 ---

+A live version of my site is available [here](https://shielh.github.io/breathe-MS2/)

-This project was created for my second Milestone Project with Code Institute in order to display my knowledge and understanding of HTML, CSS, Bootstrap and JavaScript.
+This project was created for my second Milestone Project with Code Institute in order to display my knowledge and understanding of HTML, CSS and JavaScript.

 I wanted this project to be completely different from my MS1.
 I also thought why not create something that lots of people would use on a daily basis.
 I know there are already a few breathing / meditation apps but I don't think there are many with a simple single page interface with